sao-eht/ehthops/docs/source/install.rst

 Install astropy; this should pull in numpy, among other modules::

-   mamba install astropy seaborn numpy pandas matplotlib scipy
+   mamba install astropy seaborn numpy pandas matplotlib scipy pytables

 Install modules required for generating summary plots non-interactively and viewing them from within the same mamba environment::